EdwardBerman/shopt/README.md

 Run ```julia shopt.jl [configdir] [outdir] [datadir]```

+There is also a shell script that runs this command so that the user may call shopt from a larger program they are running

 ### Dependencies
 Not all of these will be strictly necessary depending on the checkplots you produce, but for full functionality of Shopt the following are necessary.
 Source Extractor is also not a strict dependency, but in practice one will inevitably install.